 When properly managed, labour migration has far-reaching potential for the migrants, their communities, the countries of origin and destination, and for employers.
 While job creation in the home country is the preferred option, demographic, social and economic factors are increasingly the drivers of migration.
 As a result, a growing number of both sending and receiving countries view international labour migration as an integral part of their national development and employment strategies.
 On one hand, countries of origin benefit from labour migration because it relieves unemployment pressures and contributes to development through remittances, knowledge transfer, and the creation of business and trade networks.
 On the other hand, for destination countries facing labour shortages, orderly and well-managed labour migration can lighten labour scarcity and facilitate mobility.

-INGRED as a business incubator is an organization that helps startup companies and individual entrepreneurs to develop their businesses by providing a fullscale range of services included paralegal administrative services and recruitment of the right staff.
+INGRED as a business incubator is an organization that helps startups, both individual entrepreneurs as well community projects to develop their businesses by providing a fullscale range of services, in line with the UN-SDGs.

-To support it's "raison d'être" being in line with the UN Sustainable Development Goal nr 8 about creating "decent work and economic growth" the services offered in matters of business management, Human Resources (included Headhunting services) and administrative services are the source of funding of INGRED's global operations.
+To support it's "raison d'être" being in line with the UN Sustainable Development Goal nr 8 about creating "decent work and economic growth" the publicational and coaching services offered in matters of business management" are the source of funding of INGRED's global operations, covered by our valuable sponsors.

 INGRED, with Belgium registration 0731.561.528, generated out of the former GGF structure, a public-interest association created in 2011, an European think tank, with focus on geopolitical and strategic issues.
 The services provided by the INGRED structure are supervised by a team of external advisors.